Bojidar00/ets-js-library/README.md

-# event-ticketing-system-library
+# ets-js-library

 ## About

-This is a JavaScript library for interacting with event-ticketing system.
+This is a JavaScript library for interacting with event ticketing system.
 It creates unsigned transactions and fetches data from smart contracts and ipfs.

 ## How to use